Benson is located in the scenic and

 Boot Hill Cemetery

-Historical City - home of the infamous OK corral, the Earp Brothers
+Historical City - home of the infamous OK corral, the Earp Brothers and Doc Holliday

 The Bird Cage Theatre